-The pledge states that together we acknowledge and understand that those who serve or who have served in the armed forces, and their families, should be treated with fairness and respect in the communities, economy and society they serve with their lives.
+We are delighted to have signed the government’s Armed Forces Covenant.
+We believe that those who serve or who have served in the armed forces, and their families, should be treated with fairness and respect in our society.

-To date nearly 4,000 companies have signed up to the Covenant, promoting it under the #forourforces tag.
-Chawton Hill is proud to join them in upholding the key principles of the Covenant and confirm its status as an Armed Forces friendly organisation.
+To date nearly 4,000 companies have signed up to the Covenant.
+Chawton Hill is proud to join them.
+We will follow the key principles of the Covenant and confirm our status as an Armed Forces friendly organisation.

 If you would like to find out more about how we recognise the benefits of employing our talented military personnel, please Contact Us.